bciereszynski/CalculusPB/README.md

-Calculus taks done using python libs in Jupiter Notebooks
+Calculus tasks done using python libs in Jupiter Notebooks